AnBui2004/A37-BLUnlocker/README.md

 	3. Now your device will enter EDL mode!

 ## devinfo.img:
+From vphongag on vietfones.vn.
 Tested and working on OPPO A37fw.
 ## Credits:
 1. [Naveen Singh](https://github.com/naveensingh "Naveen Singh's Github profile") - For creating [BLUnlocker](https://github.com/naveensingh/BLUnlocker "BLUnlocker"), which this project is based on.
 2. [Meghthedev](https://github.com/Meghthedev "Meghthedev's Github profile") - For maintaining TWRP for Oppo A37.